-- Do not store gasoline more than 30 days. - Do not store the machine in an enclosure near an open flame. - Allow the engine to cool before storing it. - 1.
-On the last refueling of the year, add fuel stabilizer to the fuel as directed by the engine manufacturer. - 2.
-Run the machine until the engine shuts off from running out of fuel. - Allow the engine to run until it shuts off.
-When you can no longer start the engine, it is sufficiently dry. - 4.
-Remove the wire from the spark plug and leave loose. - 5.
-Remove the spark plug, add 15 ml (0.5 oz) of oil through the spark-plug hole, and pull the starter rope slowly several times to distribute oil throughout the cylinder to prevent cylinder corrosion during the off-season. - 6.
-Install the spark plug and tighten it with a torque wrench to 23 N⋅m (17 ft-lb). - 7.
-Tighten all nuts, bolts, and screws. - 8.
-Store the machine in a cool, clean, dry place.
+- 3. Run the machine until the engine shuts off from running out of fuel. - 4.
+Start the engine again and allow it to run until it shuts off.
+When you can no longer start the engine, it is sufficiently dry. - 5.
+Disconnect the wire from the spark plug and connect the wire to the retaining post (if equipped). - 6.
+Remove the spark plug, add 15 ml (0.5 oz) of engine oil through the spark-plug hole, and pull the starter rope slowly several times to distribute oil throughout the cylinder to prevent cylinder corrosion during the off-season. - 7.
+Install the spark plug and tighten it with a torque wrench to 23 N·m (17 ft-lb). - 8.
+Tighten all nuts, bolts, and screws.